braziljs/eloquente-javascript/03_functions.md

 Tudo bem se você não ver como funciona imediatamente.
 Vamos trabalhar com isso, já que é um ótimo exercício de pensamento recursivo.

-The inner function `find` does the actual recursing.
-It takes two ((argument))s: the current number and a string that records how we reached this number.
-If it finds a solution, it returns a string that shows how to get to the target.
-If no solution can be found starting from this number, it returns `null`.

 A função interna `find` faz a recursividade real.
 São necessários dois argumentos: o número atual e uma string que registra como chegamos a esse número.
 Se encontrar uma solução, ele retorna uma string que mostra como chegar ao destino.
 Se nenhuma solução puder ser encontrada a partir deste número, ele retornará `null`.

 {{index null, "|| operator", "short-circuit evaluation"}}